Go Back Up

 S corporation

 Like partnerships, S corporations are pass-through entities, which means they pass corporate income, losses, deductions, and credits through to their shareholders for federal tax purposes.
-Shareholders of S corporations report the flow-through of income and losses on their personal tax returns with a Schedule K-1 and are assessed tax at their individual income tax rates, which allows S corporations to avoid double taxation on the corporate income.
+Shareholders of S corporations report the flow-through of income and losses on their personal tax returns with a Schedule K-1.
+The IRS assesses tax at shareholders’ individual income tax rates, which allows S corporations to avoid double taxation on the corporate income.

 However, just like C corporations, shareholders aren't personally responsible for any liabilities or debt incurred by the business.
 S corporations are responsible for tax on certain built-in gains and passive income at the entity level.